7 Slick Ways to Save Money on Amazon You Probably Don’t Know About

 However, there are ways I’m redeeming myself — or at least justifying my spending…

-These six online apps are helping me work through my Amazon addiction and save some money.
+These eight online apps are helping me work through my Amazon addiction and save some money.
 And they’re actually really easy to use — and free.

 Trust me, I have no patience for 10-step sign-up processes.